rokath/trice/README.md

 ![trice](./docs/README.media/trice4BlockDiagram.svg)

-- When the programflow passes the line `TRICE16_1( Id(12345), "msg: %d Kelvin\n", k );` the 16 bit ID *12345* and the 16 bit temperature value are transfered as one combined 32 bit value into the triceFifo, what goes really fast.
-Diffenent encodings are possible.
-This way the program flow is nearly undisturbed, so **TRICE macros are usable also inside interrupts or in the scheduler**.
+- When the programflow passes the line `TRICE16_1( Id(12345), "MSG: %d Kelvin\n", k );` the 16 bit ID *12345* and the 16 bit temperature value are transfered as one combined 32 bit value into the triceFifo, what goes really fast.
+Different encodings are possible.
+The program flow is nearly undisturbed, so **TRICE macros are usable also inside interrupts or in the scheduler**.
 - For visualization a background service is needed.
 In the simplest case it is just an UART triggered interrupt for triceFIFO reading.
 - During runtime the trice tool receives the trice as a 4 byte package `0x30 0x39 0x00 0x0F`
 - The `0x30 0x39` is the ID 12345 and a map lookup delivers the format string *"msg: %d Kelvin\n"* and also the format information *"TRICE16_1"*.
 Now the trice tool is able to execute `printf("MSG: %d Kelvin\n", 0x000F);` and the full log information is displayed.